dcrommie/walbrook/blog/market-update-july-2021.md

 Residential property markets also advanced further in June, with CoreLogic's Daily Home Value Index reporting the five-city aggregate increasing by 1.9%.
 Sydney led the charge, achieving 2.6%, and Melbourne lagged the aggregate with 1.5%.

-CoreLogic's data also indicates that the rise in residential property prices has outstripped rents in all cities but Perth and Darwin, despite national rents rising 5.6% in the year to May, the fastest annual increase sice February 2009.
+CoreLogic's data also indicates that the rise in residential property prices has outstripped rents in all cities but Perth and Darwin, despite national rents rising 5.6% in the year to May, the fastest annual increase since February 2009.

 ## Rates and Credit